 You!
-We need people in management and marketing to get things right and prepare for the big crowdfunding campaign.
+We need people in development, management and marketing (social media) to get things right and prepare for the big crowdfunding campaign.
 Become part of a great team of inventors!

 Plans are well advanced for the design of a new MEGA65 motherboard that will have all the necessary ports to connect your real C64/C65 peripherals, such as joysticks, 1541 disk-drives, and selected C64 cartridges.